 The Advisory Committee has adopted procedures for pre-approving all audit and permitted non-audit services provided by our independent auditor.
 Part of this approval process includes making a determination on whether non-audit services are consistent with the Securities and Exchange Commission's rules on auditor independence.
 The Advisory Committee periodically monitors the services rendered and actual fees paid to the independent auditors to ensure such services are within the parameters approved.
+In the years 2021 and 2020, 100% of the total expenses paid to Grant Thornton were for Audit Fees.

-Unless unitholders specify otherwise in the proxy, proxies solicited by the Board of Managers will be voted by the persons named in the proxy at the Annual Meeting of Unitholders to approve the appointment of Grant Thornton LLP as our independent registered accounting firm for 2021.
+Unless unitholders specify otherwise in the proxy, proxies solicited by the Board of Managers will be voted by the persons named in the proxy at the Annual Meeting of Unitholders to approve the appointment of Grant Thornton LLP as our independent registered accounting firm for 2022.